OliverLeitner/webstreamer/README.md

 known bugs:

-1. better video quality, thats always a place to tweak things...
 2. no audio file support done by now, this is something im gonna add in the future...
    (audio is working fine from video files, just no mp3/ogg support as of now)
 3. some mpg files dont have good thumbnails generated.